Bobobert/RoLas/README.md

 # RoLas
-Welcome to this DRL implementation using Pytorhc, Numba and Ray.
+Welcome to this DRL implementation using Pytorch, Numba and Ray.

 ## Algorithms Working
 - DQN